-Consequently, this report seeks the issue of a Gateway Determination which would seek to amend the zoning and local planning provisions applying to the land, enabling an outcome comprising a 3x large residential lots and 1x residue lot, primarily for conservation purposes.
+Consequently, this PP seeks to amend the zoning and local planning provisions applying to the land, enabling an outcome comprising a 3x large residential lots and 1x residue lot, primarily for conservation purposes.
+As per the Gateway Determination, the development will be undertaken under the Community Land Development Act 2021 and the non-residential lot will be managed as Community Land in accordance with an Environmental Management Plan.

-This PP has been prepared in accordance with the requirements of the 'Local Environmental Plan Making Guideline, September 2022', and is supported by additional assessments responding to the NRPPs 2x Records of Decision, including but not limited to:
+This PP has been prepared in accordance with the requirements of the 'Local Environmental Plan Making Guideline, August 2023', and is supported by additional assessments relating, but not limited to:

-- Concept Plan displaying the abovementioned outcome

 - Visual Impact Assessment

 - Draft Environmental Management Plan

 - Draft Community Management Statement

+- Terrestrial Flora and Fauna Assessment

+- On-Site Water Supply Assessment

+- On-Site Sewage Management Assessment

+- Preliminary Site Investigation (contamination)

+- Traffic Impact Statement

+- Strategic Bushfire Study

+- Aboriginal Heritage Information Management System Report

 - Ecological assessment of the Northern Councils E Zone Review Final Recommendations Report and Ministerial Direction 3.4 Application of C2 and C3 Zones and Environmental Overlays in Far North Coast LEPs.